Known Limitations

 The IRI covers limited institutions

-The Institutional Reliability Index currently covers US federal agencies and a small number of international institutions (TurkStat, China NBS).
-It does not cover most non-US government agencies, international organizations, academic institutions, or private-sector entities whose reliability may be in question.
+The Institutional Reliability Index currently covers US and Canadian federal agencies (Statistics Canada, IRCC, Health Canada, ECCC, Bank of Canada were added in v2.5) and a small number of international institutions (TurkStat, China NBS).
+It does not cover most other national government agencies, international organizations, academic institutions, or private-sector entities whose reliability may be in question.

 Original reporting is beyond scope